google/fonts/cc-by-sa/knowledge/glossary/terms/weight_axis/content.md

 }
 ```

 Unlike in non-variable fonts, the `font-weight` values no longer have to be declared in units of 100.
-Rather than have [body copy](/glossary/text_copy) set in a regular weight, which would usually sit at 400, we can set it a little lighter, at 350.
-Similarly, whereas `strong` text would usually be set in a bold weight, most often with a value of 700, we’re setting it at 780: heavier than a bold, but not quite as heavy as an extra bold.
+Rather than have [body copy](/glossary/text_copy) set in a Regular weight, which would usually sit at 400, we can set it a little lighter, at 350.
+Similarly, whereas `strong` text would usually be set in a Bold weight, we’re setting it at 780: heavier than a Bold (700), but not quite as heavy as an ExtraBold (800).

+In line with the current CSS spec, the four-character code for this axis should be referenced in UPPERCASE (as only the five axes registered in the OpenType format specification should appear in lowercase).
+Also, when using the Google Fonts API, the lowercase axes have to appear first in the URL, followed by the uppercase, each in alphabetical order.